 Baillon Thome Jozwiak & Wanta LLP employment and consumer attorney Shawn Wanta was recently featured in a news story aired on Twin Cities NBC affiliate, Kare 11.
 The story, “Sen. Franken wages war against consumer contract clause,” focuses on a clause that is commonly written into consumer and employment contracts – often to the disadvantage of the consumer/employee.
+These clauses, called pre-dispute arbitration agreements, can be found in a variety of consumer contracts including credit card, cell phone and internet service contracts, and private student loans.

 Attorneys Joni M. Thome and Frances E. Baillon recently won a reversal at the Minnesota Court of Appeals in an age discrimination case.
 In Ritter v.
 Auntie Ruth’s Furry Friends, Plaintiff alleged her employer discriminated against her on the basis of her age in violation of the Minnesota Human Rights Act.
 The district court dismissed Ritter’s case deciding there was insufficient evidence to show the employer’s decision to terminate Ritter was motivated by her age.
 The court of appeals disagreed and reversed the district court.